lauzingaretti/pSBVB/README.md

 ## Citation

+L. Zingaretti, A. Monfort, M. Pérez-Enciso.
+2018.
+Modeling and simulation tools for genomic selection in polyploid species: a case study in octoploid strawberry.
+Submitted.

 M. Perez-Enciso, N. Forneris, G. de los Campos, A. Legarra.
 An efficient new simulator predicts minimal advantage of full sequence for genomic prediction.
 Submitted.